 The term ‘operational resilience’ encompasses what used to be called ‘business continuity’ or ‘operational risk management’.
 This initiative comes from the UK regulators, keen to bring various strands of similar work together.
 An initiative that has the end consumer of business services in mind, and assumes that disruption will happen.

-This was the first time all three regulators (Bank of England (BoE), Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA)) had published a joint discussion paper.
+This was the first time that all three regulators (Bank of England (BoE), Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA)) had published a joint discussion paper.
 The paper highlighted how important they felt the issue was, both to the financial system and the UK economy as a whole.

-The paper set out the regulators' view that continuity of business services is essential to operational resilience.
+The paper sets out the regulators' view that continuity of business services is essential to operational resilience.
 The paper also introduced the concept of 'impact tolerance statements' and asked for views on how best they could build on existing requirements to ensure statements continue to be effective, as the market and technology develops.

 LATEST DEVELOPMENTS (most recent first)

 The IA submitted our response to the FCA's consultation.
 Due to COVID-19, a policy statement is now expected in Q1 2021 followed by at least a 12-month implementation period